-The CA Agency must determine and prepare the proper scoping document (i.e., scoping letter, project assessment [PA], or design concept report [DCR]) commensurate with the level of effort for each project.
+The CA Agency must determine and prepare the proper scoping document (i.e scoping letter, PA, or DCR) commensurate with the level of effort for each project.
 The scoping document refines the scope and further evaluates the total project cost, schedule, and potential design and construction alternatives, including an assessment of the clearance and permit needs identified during pre-planning.
 In conjunction with the preliminary scoping document, supporting technical reports (i.e., geotechnical, drainage, traffic analysis, etc.) may be required when appropriate.